Decreasing Disruptive Behavior - ES = 0.34 (Rank = 80)

 There is a lot of overlap in these categories which is a problem concerning confounding variables.
 Teacher experience would suggest that improving behavior would increase achievement and some of these results verify this.
-However, the result for 'decreasing disruptive behavior' is below Hattie's hinge point d = 0.40.
+However, the result for 'decreasing disruptive behavior' is below Hattie's hinge point d = 0.40 and Hattie often used polemic like "Disasters" to describe these.

-Reid et al. (2004) seem to contradict the other 2 studies by indicating that decreasing disruptive behavior decreases student achievement.
+Reid et al. (2004) seem to contradict the other 2 studies by indicating that decreasing disruptive behavior decreased student achievement as ES = - 0.69!

 How can 'reducing disruptive behavior' decrease achievement to that extent?